ThoughtWorks-DPS/buildevents/README.md

 * `BUILDEVENT_DATASET` sets the Honeycomb dataset to use.
 The default is `buildevents`
 * `BUILDEVENT_APIHOST` sets the API target for sending Honeycomb traces.
 Default is `https://api.honeycomb.io/`
 * `BUILDEVENT_CIPROVIDER` if set, a field in all spans named `ci_provider` will contain this value.
-If unset, `buildevents` will inspect the environment to try and detect Travis-CI, CircleCI, GitLab-CI, Jenkins-X, Buildkite and Google-Cloud-Build (by looking for the environment variables `TRAVIS`, `CIRCLECI`, `GITLAB_CI`, `JENKINS-X`, and `GOOGLE-CLOUD-BUILD` respectively).
+If unset, `buildevents` will inspect the environment to try and detect Travis-CI, CircleCI, GitLab-CI, Jenkins-X, Buildkite and Google-Cloud-Build (by looking for the environment variables `TRAVIS`, `CircleCI`, `GITLAB_CI`, `JENKINS-X`, and `GOOGLE-CLOUD-BUILD` respectively).
 If either Travis-CI, CircleCI, GitLab-CI, Jenkins-X, or Google-Cloud-Build are detected, `buildevents` will add a number of additional fields from the environment, such as the branch name, the repository, the build number, and so on.
 If detection fails and you are on Travis-CI, CircleCI, GitLab-CI, Jenkins-X, or Google-Cloud-Build setting this to `Travis-CI`, `CircleCI`, `GitLab-CI`, `Jenkins-X`, or `Google-Cloud-Build` precisely will also trigger the automatic field additions.
 * `BUILDEVENT_FILE` if set, is used as the path of a text file holding arbitrary key=val pairs (multi-line-capable, logfmt style) that will be added to the Honeycomb event.

 ## Trace Identifier